 What to pack for a long flight

 Being comfortable during a long flight makes a huge difference in how you feel when you finally land.
 True, you won’t really be rested, but at least you won’t feel like something the washing machine spit out.
-Here’s a list of what you should wear – and what you should actually pack (there should be a lot more than clothes on your list!)
+Here’s how to pack for a long-haul flight.

 Packing list for Europe

-Europe is seen – sometimes rightly but sometimes wrongly – as a stylish continent where standard travel clothes might not fit in.
-What many women don’t realize is that Europe has become much more casual than it once was.
-Still women’s travel clothes for Europe might still outdress what you’d wear at home.
-So please check out my travel accessories for Europe, where I combine essential travel items with the best travel clothing brands and stylish travel accessories.
+Europe is seen – sometimes though not always rightly as a stylish continent where standard travel clothes might not fit in.
+But the continent has become far more casual, so please check out my list of travel accessories for Europe, where I combine essential travel items with the best travel clothing brands and stylish travel accessories.

 What to bring for your airbnb stay

-Staying at an Airbnb can be a great experience – but you don’t want to find out you’re missing some essentials or that your stay could have been ten times better if only you’d brought something along from home.
-Wondering what that something might me?
-Have a look at the list.
+Staying at an Airbnb can be a great experience – but you don’t want to find out you’re missing some essentials – here’s a complete Airbnb packing list.

 Tropical vacation packing list